Penang, Malaysia - March 22, 2019

 ESCATEC further in 2017 committed to a Conflict Minerals Policy to address human rights concerns associated with minerals sourced from conflict-affected locations.
 The sales of such minerals can contribute to the perpetuation of armed violence, instability, insecurity and associated human rights violations.
 As a guiding policy, ESCATEC is committed in ensuring ethical sourcing and has made significant progress in developing supply chain transparency.

 As for environmental protection, ESCATEC remains strongly committed to the Restriction of Hazardous Substances Directive (RoHS) and to the Registration, Evaluation, Authorization and Restriction of Chemicals Regulation (REACH) programmes.

 Both RoHS and REACH have the goal of protecting communities and the environment from potentially harmful chemical substances, and makes industry responsible for managing these risks and to provide relevant safety information to users and consumers.
 The REACH programme further prioritizes the progressive phase-out of the most dangerous chemicals once suitable alternatives are found.

 ESCATEC continuously strives to ensure that the parts obtained from suppliers for the assembly of products are REACH and RoHS compliant, this does not just involve receiving declarations from its suppliers but requires lab reports and at times full material disclosure of the manufactured parts.
-Awareness and training is provided to ESCATEC’s suppliers on the importance of complying with the group’s RoHS and REACH programmes.
+Awareness and training are provided to ESCATEC’s suppliers on the importance of complying with the group’s RoHS and REACH programmes.

 Another notable achievement in 2017 comes from ESCATEC’s facility in Johor receiving the “Notable Achievement in Environment Performance Award”, presented as a component of the annual Prime Minister’s Hibiscus Award.
 This is the premier environmental award for business and industry in Malaysia.